Geam/steam_workshop_downloader/README.md

-# steam_workshop_downloader
+# Steam Workshop Content Downloader
-Steam workshop content downloader
+Little script for downloading plugins from steam workshop for server that do not support natively the workshop like left4dead2 server.

-# How to use
+## How to use
 Download the script and run it with the collection(s) id as arg.
 Note that it will also download the content of the linked collection.